Learn More

 Voluntary Pension Fund Contributions

-For foreign teachers employed at Vietnamese public schools, understanding the full compensation package including benefits significantly impacts your effective tax rate and take-home pay—comprehensive information is available in our complete guide to teaching at Vietnamese public schools.
+For foreign teachers employed at Vietnamese public schools, understanding the full compensation package including salary, benefits, and tax treatment significantly impacts your effective take-home pay—comprehensive information is available in our complete guide to teaching at Vietnamese public schools.

 How Do I Comply with Vietnam Tax Requirements as a Foreign Teacher?